janegoesdigital/keystone/docs/Getting Started/Setting-Up/part-4.md

 We are going to create a new addition to our app, a handler for a post request, and then a request handler that can save the event information back to our database.

 As this endpoint is not a view, we are going to have to modify our routes object.
 We are going to create a new folder to importRoutes from, called `api`.
-Beofre this though, let us set up our `routes/index` for it.
+The `api` folder is created under the `routes` folder.
+Before this though, let us set up our `routes/index` for it.

 First, we want to add a second property to our routes object to read in our api folder.
 Our routes object should end up looking like: